Dust: Dust bunnies

+Dust bunnies (or dustbunnies) are small clumps of dust that form under furniture and in corners that are not cleaned regularly.
+They are made of hair, lint, flakes of dead skin, spider webs, dust, and sometimes light rubbish and debris and are held together by static electricity and felt-like entanglement.
+They can house dust mites or other parasites and can lower the efficiency of dust filters by clogging them.
+The movement of a single large particle can start the formation of a dust bunny.
+Dust bunnies are harmful to electronics because they can obstruct air flow through heat sinks, raising temperatures significantly and therefore shortening the life of electronic components.
+Dust bunnies have been used as an analogy for the accretion of cosmic matter in planetoids.

 Dust mites

 House dust mites are present indoors wherever humans live.
 Positive tests for dust mite allergies are extremely common among people with asthma.
 Dust mites are microscopic arachnids whose primary food is dead human skin cells, but they do not live on living people.
 They and their feces and other allergens are major constituents of house dust, but because they are so heavy they are not suspended for long in the air.
 They are generally found on the floor and other surfaces until disturbed (by walking, for example).
-It could take between twenty minutes and two hours for dust mites to settle back out of the air.
+It could take between twenty minutes and two hours for dust to settle back out of the air.

 Dust mites are a nesting species that prefer a dark, warm, and humid climate.
 They flourish in mattresses, bedding, upholstered furniture, and carpets.
 Their feces include enzymes that are released upon contact with a moist surface, which can happen when a person inhales, and these enzymes can kill cells within the human body.
-House dust mites did not become a problem until humans began to use textiles, such as western style blankets and clothing.
+House dust mites did not become a problem until humans began to use textiles, such as blankets and clothing.